-Kamelle and Duane have taken the ‘leap of faith’ to leave Sydney and open up their own restaurant in the rural mining town of Collie, two hours south of Perth in Western Australia.
-And they couldn’t be happier!
+Kamelle and Duane took the ‘leap of faith’ in 2017 to leave Sydney and open up their own restaurant in the rural mining town of Collie, two hours south of Perth in Western Australia.

 In a classic case of Kamelle being made redundant and their expensive Sydney flat lease coming up for renewal, Kamelle was looking for an opportunity.
 She found it in Collie only two hours south of her hometown of Perth where a family friend had purchased a motel.